CertEd Post-16 and Further Education

 develop as a teacher

 develop your knowledge and understanding of educational ideas and theories

 engage with the latest developments in the post-16 and further education context

 You apply the course theory through your teaching practice.
 This consists of at least 120 hours teaching over either one year or two.
 During the course, University staff and your placement or workplace mentor assess your teaching practice eight times.

-After successfully completing the course, you gain a level 5 qualification (equivalent to DTLLS or the new Diploma in Education and Training) and can use these credits towards a degree course.
+After successfully completing the course, you gain a level 7 qualification equivalent to DTLLS or the new Diploma in Education and Training, but at masters level, and you can use these credits towards a masters course.